If you think indoor comfort is important, then ductwork should matter to you – and it should matter a lot.

 - Perform a room-by-room Manual J load calculation

 We’ve discussed Manual J on this blog before.
 In addition to revealing the amount of heat loss and heat gain throughout your home, a Manual J load calculation also shows you the proper amount of airflow needed for each room.
 Airflow is expressed as cubic feet per minute, or CFM.

 Does sticking to Manual J take time?
 Yes, it does.
 Avoiding Manual J and relying on rules of thumb (like square footage) would be a lot easier.
 In the short term, it would also be less expensive for our clients.

 Wait!
-There are other "manual" HVAC methodologies that terminate in individual letters of the alphabet?
+Do other “manual” HVAC methodologies terminate in individual letters of the alphabet?
 Yep, there sure are.

 - Manual S: This helps us select the right HVAC components.
-With regard to ductwork, Manual S matters because it ensures that you end up with ducts capable of heating and cooling your home during winter and summer temperature extremes.
+About ductwork, Manual S matters because it ensures that you end up with ducts capable of heating and cooling your home during winter and summer temperature extremes.

 - Manual T: What types of air registers (vents) do you need?
 Where should the registers be located?
 How big should they be?
 Manual T answers these questions for us.
-At PV, we always use high velocity registers, regardless of their size or location, because enable better airflow.
+At PV Heating & Air, we always use high-velocity registers, regardless of their size or location, because enable better airflow.